|

 University of Pennsylvania, he was a civilian contract surgeon for

-the U.S. Army and was stationed in the Arizona Territory during the
+the US Army and was stationed in the Arizona Territory during the

-1880's.
+1880s.
 He spent the entire year of 1884 at Fort Mohave close to the

 California border and later settled in California.
 He was supposedly

 the grandson of King George IV of England and his wife Mary Anne Fitzherbert.
+Ford Ord in California is named for one of his brothers, Major-General

-Edward Otho Cresap Ord, a Union officer during the Civil War, and
+Otho Cresap Ord, a Union officer during the Civil War, and

 apparently the creator of the first map of Los Angeles in 1849.
 A